Weighted Averaged Stochastic Gradient Descent: Asymptotic Normality and Optimality: Introduction

 As mentioned earlier, employing a suitable averaging scheme in specific settings can help accelerate convergence and necessitates only a straightforward modification to the original SGD algorithm.
 This paper delves deeper into the characteristics of averaging by examining a comprehensive averaging scheme.
 Our main objectives include understanding the variability and statistical efficiency of a general weighted averaged SGD.
-Under certain mild assumptions, we establish the asymptotic normality of these general weighted averaged SGD solutions.
-This result is applicable to a wide range of existing algorithms, including the polynomial-decay and suffix averaged SGD.
+Under certain mild assumptions, we find the optimal condition for the central limit theorem (CLT) of weighted averaged SGD solutions.
+The condition is optimal in the sense that it is sufficient and cannot be weakened under certain settings.
+We also establish the asymptotic normality of a generic weighting scheme commonly seen in practice (with slightly stronger yet more easily verifiable conditions on weights).
+The theoretical results are applicable to a wide range of existing algorithms, including the last iterate of SGD, the polynomial-decay and suffix averaged SGD.
 Moreover, statistical inference for weighted averaged SGD is a valuable byproduct owing to its close relation to ASGD.
-This means we can effectively utilize inference methods, such as covariance matrix estimation \citep{chen2020statistical, zhu2021online} or asymptotic pivotal statistics \citep{lee2022fast}, originally designed for ASGD in this context.
+We refine the functional CLT of SGD originally presented in \cite{lee2022fast} with much weaker assumptions.
+This means we can effectively utilize inference methods, such as covariance matrix estimation \citep{chen2020statistical, zhu2021online} or asymptotic pivotal statistics \citep{lee2022fast, zhu2024high}, originally designed for ASGD in this context.
 Beyond asymptotic normality, we also investigate finite sample convergence.
 When considering finite sample MSE, it is challenging to identify a single averaging scheme that is optimal for all objective functions.
 To gain insights, we examine the linear model to derive adaptively weighted SGD iterates that minimize the finite sample MSE.
-Our findings indicate that the optimal weight derived from the linear model not only achieves the optimal statistical rate but also exhibits favorable non-asymptotic convergence on other models.
+Our numerical study indicates that the adaptive weight derived from the linear model not only achieves the optimal statistical rate but also exhibits favorable non-asymptotic convergence on many models.